AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-52929-redundant-request-to-re-index-default-source-items.md

 ## Issue

-There is a redundant request to reindex default source items when the inventory indexer is configured in async mode.
+There is a redundancy of requests to reindex default source items when the inventory indexer is configured in async mode.

 <u>Steps to reproduce</u>: